 From Uluru and Kata Tjuta in the Red Centre, Darwin and Arnhem Land in the Top End and lesser-known NT landmarks like the Mataranka thermal pools, there are plenty of places to see while you’re there.

-This part of Australia can often get overlooked but it really shouldn’t as there’s a drive of places to visit here.
-Whichever Northern Territory landmarks you choose to visit from the list below, you’re going to be treated to some spectacular sights!
+This part of Australia can often get overlooked, but it really shouldn’t because there’s a wealth of places to visit here.
+Whichever Northern Territory landmarks you check out from the list below, you will be treated to some spectacular sights!

 Famous Landmarks in Northern Territory

-The Devil’s Marbles are one of the most interesting natural landmarks in the Northern Territory.
-The main reason for this is that when you first get there, it looks as if they’ve been placed by hand, rather than the result of natural forces.
+The Devil’s Marbles are one of the most incredible natural landmarks in the Northern Territory.
+The main reason is that when you first get there, it looks like they’ve been placed by hand rather than the result of natural forces.

 This is why they have the popular name Devil’s Marbles, as opposed to their indigenous name, Karlu Karlu.